owncast/owncast.github.io/docs/plugins/sdks/python.md

 - [Testing](/docs/plugins/testing): the full scenario data model.
 - [Packaging & distribution](/docs/plugins/packaging): building the `.ocpkg` and installing it.
 - [Python example plugins](https://github.com/owncast/plugin-sdk/tree/main/examples/python): one per feature, each a complete starting point you can copy.
-- [SDK source](https://github.com/owncast/plugin-sdk): the `owncast-plugin-sdk` package and toolchain.
+- [SDK source](https://github.com/owncast/plugin-sdk): the `owncast-plugin-py` package and toolchain.